Fancy

 - Party favors and FUN!

-- Entertainment by Piano Fondue and DJ Aaron Jai
+- Entertainment by Piano Fondue Dueling Pianos and dj aaron jai

-New this year: upgrade your FANCY experience to include an OPEN BAR!
-For just $30 extra, you'll get all you can drink, all night long!
-Open bar includes HotelRED's standard level liquors: Bacardi, Captain Morgan, Jack Daniels, Stoli Vodka, and Death’s Door Gin (sorry, shots are not included).
+UPGRADE your FANCY experience to include unlimited liquor/spirits!
+For just $40 more, you'll get all you can drink liquor (in addition to beer and wine), all night long!
+All-inclusive liquor package includes HotelRED's standard level liquors: Bacardi, Captain Morgan, Jack Daniels, Stoli Vodka, and Death’s Door Gin (sorry, no substitutions and shots are not included).

 As always, we make NO PROFITS from this event.
-After expenses, all proceeds will be donated to REACH-a-Child -- a local non-profit that provides books to area first responders.
+After expenses, all proceeds will be donated to Reach A Child -- a local non-profit that provides books to area first responders.
 These books are used as comfort items to help kids in a crisis or traumatic situation.
+Last year, we donated almost $3,000 to REACH-a-Child!

+A limited number of tickets are available -- and like the last two years, this event WILL sell out.
+Purchase your tickets today!